 One popular method is to have a one-time use code sent to your phone each time you login.
-Since it is unlikely a hacker would have hacked your website and your phone, 2FA makes it much harder to have your site penetrated.
+Since it is unlikely a hacker would have hacked your website and your phone, 2FA makes it much harder for hackers to penetrate your site.

 #3.
 Use Your Email to Login

 You can choose to have your email address serve as your login username.
 Since the usernames most people choose are easier to guess than an email, this step immediately puts you at least one step above the masses.